appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 For claim information that is public by nature—such as business names, logos, or other branding elements—Claim Agents may choose to log the data in full within certificates for public visibility.
 This public transparency helps the ecosystem identify conflicting or fraudulent claims and reinforces trust through open scrutiny.

 Conversely, for private or sensitive claims (e.g., internal identifiers or personally identifiable information), Claim Agents may choose to log only a hash of the data.
-This approach ensures that the claim’s authenticity can still be verified without compromising the SE’s privacy.
-Disclosure of such claims remains at the discretion of the SE or may occur in limited cases where legal or regulatory obligations apply.
+This approach ensures that the claim’s authenticity can still be verified without compromising the Entity’s privacy.
+Disclosure of such claims remains at the discretion of the Entity or may occur in limited cases where legal or regulatory obligations apply.

 ## Delegate Certificate Issuance Process

 In the VESPER trust framework, the issuance of a delegate certificate to an Entity involves the multiple roles defined and referenced in this document, including the Responsible Provider or Responsible Organization, Claim Agents, the Notary Agent, and a trusted Certification Authority (CA) operating under the STIR eco-system certificate policy governing STIR certificates defined in {{RFC8226}}.

 The process begins when a Responsible Provider or Responsible Organization assigns a telephone number to an Entity.
 As part of that assignment, the Entity is formally associated with the number in the Notary Agent’s system via an opaque and unique identifier, establishing an auditable relationship between the number and the right-to-use holder.
-The opaque unique identifier helps to uphold the privacy of the eco-system as part of normal telephone number allocation and assignment has traditionally followed, but when potential policy violations occur there is a indisputable path to the Responsible Providers and Organizations and the Entities associated to the telephone number in question that can respond to policy and legal requests as part of their responsibilities to the STIR eco-system should govern.
+The opaque unique identifier helps to uphold the privacy of the eco-system as part of normal telephone number allocation and assignment has traditionally followed.
+When potential policy violations occur the Notary Agent systems using the Entity identifier provides an indisputable path to the corresponding Responsible Providers and Organizations and then to the Entities assigned the telephone number and delegated a certificate in question that can respond to policy and legal requests as part of their responsibilities to the STIR eco-system should govern.

-Following this association, a TNAuthList Authority Token can be issued to the Entity.
+Additionally, following this association, a TNAuthList Authority Token can be issued to the Entity.
 This token authoritatively represents the Entity’s Right-To-Use the telephone number and can serve as cryptographic proof of assignment.

 In parallel, a Claim Agent may be used to validate additional attributes that the Entity wishes to assert when originating calls, such as Rich Call Data (RCD).
 These validated attributes are encoded in a JWTClaimConstraints Authority Token, which governs what claims the Entity is authorized to present in communications.
+The Claim Agent may also use the TNAuthList Authority Token as proof of assignment and the Right-to-Use the telephone numbers being asserted by the Entity.
+This should also be utilized to govern the constraint of the "orig" claim to only the valid associated numbers to the Entity.

 Once both tokens have been obtained, the Entity initiates a Certificate Signing Request (CSR) to a CA authorized to issue certificates within the STIR ecosystem.
-As per the mechanisms outlined in {{RFC9447}}, {{RFC9448}}, and {{I-D.wendt-acme-authority-token-JWTClaimCon}}, the TNAuthList and JWTClaimConstraints tokens are presented as ACME challenges to prove the Entity’s authority over the number and its validated claims.
+As per the mechanisms outlined in {{RFC9447}}, {{RFC9448}}, and {{I-D.wendt-acme-authority-token-JWTClaimCon}}, the TNAuthList and JWTClaimConstraints tokens are presented as ACME challenge responses to prove the Entity’s authority over the number and its validated claims.

 Upon successful validation, the CA issues a delegate certificate to the Entity.
 This certificate includes: